nilashen/minishell/docs/PROGRESS.md

 | `builtins.c` | Built-in commands implementation | `is_builtin()`, `builtin_*()` functions |
 | `minishell.h` | Header with all prototypes and structures | Structures, function prototypes |

-**Status**: ✅ Step 1, 2 & 3 Complete - Full shell with built-in commands working!
+**Status**: ✅ Step 1, 2, 3 & 4 Complete - Advanced shell with quotes and variables working!